 This all changes again once you start getting any weight you need to lose off and your blood sugar stays in target range.
 What we can handle when we’re first diagnosed and what we can handle just two or three months later is really different – so don’t feel that you always are going to be eating the way you are when first diagnosed.

 A few more tips…

 – Work with your dietitian.
 When they realize you are very committed, they will help you adjust carbs regularly.
 There is no need to ever be hungry while learning to control.

 – The non-starchy family of vegetables is always our good friend, especially when we first start trying to lower.
 It is almost impossible to overeat this food group.
 Whole grains are also a great source of fiber.

 Remember that a ten-minute walk after meals is almost as good as a shot of insulin in terms of lowering after meal numbers at two hours.
 It will also get you started on your 30 minutes of necessary exercise per day.

-I know this sounds like a lot of work, but the journaling and extra testing help you learn so much about your body and how it responds in just two to three weeks and will help you develop new healthy habits too.
+This sounds like a lot of work, but the journaling and extra testing help you learn so much about your body and how it responds in just two to three weeks – and it will help you develop new healthy habits, too.
 It’s not something you have to continue for the rest of your life, but it will set you up for a healthier life!